 What Chris was able to demonstrate was that with a ‘schedule’ (timetable to us) that facilitated longer times working with students across different subject areas that facilitated these projects, students were able to take the time to complete their multiple critiques and drafts of their work.
 As seen clearly in this video with Berger talking about Austin’s butterfly, and in the work of his own students, you can see the effect that the refinement/drafting and Critique process can have:

 This for me is what has been missing from my own practice.
 The opportunity and time to give students the reflection and improvement time through serious drafting.
-By careful ‘scheduling’, students are able to work on cross disciplinary projects which facilitate the building in of time to allow students to re-draft their work.
+Through careful ‘scheduling’, students are able to work on cross-disciplinary projects which facilitate the building in of time to allow students to re-draft their work.
 It was evident from talking with Chris that this is one of the key elements to ensuring student success in PBL.
-This was not the only thing that he focussed on however.
+This was not the only thing that he focussed on, however.
 He also spoke of the need for:

 - Correct ethos – impressing upon students the need for failure in order to develop.
 Linking to the likes of Edison and so forth and so on.

-- No didactic teaching but guide on the side rather than sage on the stage.
+- No didactic teaching but a guide on the side rather than a sage on the stage.
 Facilitation rather than lecturing.